billbudge/WebEditorFramework/examples/functioncharts/README.md

 We create a helper functionchart for 'f' which contains pseudofunctions for two inputs and one output.
 This makes the functionchart abstract, indicated by a dotted outline around its function instances.
 Abstract functions can be used just like any function inside a functionchart and are interpreted as an implicit input of a function.

-In this example, we want to pass it to the inner functionchart, so we make it an importer node.
-This wraps the function in another function that produces the wrapped function as an output.
-This allows us to create instances of the wrapped function, which we do here, and also to pass the function into other functions as an input.
+In this example, we use it but also pass it to the inner functionchart, so we add it to an importer node.
+The 'importer' modifier now has the inner function as an output.
+This allows us to create instances of the wrapped function, which we do here, and also to wire the function to other functions as an input.
+We do that to pass 'f' to 'reduce'.

-This function now looks like a "reducer".

-We can use 'reduce' to compute factorial by using an export function to pass the built-in multiplication function as "callback", and passing 1 as both the end index and the initial "acc" value.
+We can use 'reduce' to compute factorial.
+We use an exporter modifier to pass the built-in multiplication function as 'f', and passing 1 as both the 'end' index and the initial 'acc' value.

 <figure>
   <img src="./resources/factorial2.svg"  alt="" title="Factorial function defined with reduce function.">